uwetom/Principles-of-3D-Maya-tutorials/worksheet_2_ box_modeling.md

 	![](images/worksheet_1/half_trophy.jpg)

-- go to Mesh > Mirror and press the little square to the right, this is the options box.
+- Go to Mesh > Mirror and press the little square to the right, this is the options box.

 	![](images/worksheet_1/mirror.jpg)